edithturn/CKAD-training/Kubernetes-Security-Context/Readme.md

 # Kuberentes Security

-It is possible configure the security settings at a container level or at a pod level.
+The securityContext field in a Kubernetes Pod configuration is used to define privilege and access control settings for a Pod or Container.

 ## Pod Level